 When placing your next cork tiles, be sure to place them really close together.

 Don't worry that you can see a line between each tile.
 Once you put your art, photos, and memorabilia up, those seams won't be noticeable.

 Let your tiles dry over night before getting creative and adding your items with push pins!

 Large Cork Board Wall To Display Kid's Art, Photos, and Memories

-This large bulletin board is a perfect place for my daughter to display her art, certificates, ribbons, and photos and can be changed out easily as she grows up!
+This large bulletin board is a perfect place for my daughter to display her art, certificates, ribbons, and photos and, like the rest of her bedroom decor, can be changed out easily as she grows up!

 Right now it's a perfect spot for her to sit and get creative, but as she grows I'm sure it will become filled with photos, magazine clippings, and memorabilia without marking up the walls in her room - which makes this mom really happy.

 Ready to create a home that feels like you without the overwhelm?

 Inside my course, Style Your Way Home, I'll teach you my step-by-step approach to discovering your unique design style and how to incorporate all the styles you love into your own home design plan.
 Plus, you'll learn my simple 4 step process to to apply your decor plan to any room in your home so you can make quick and confident decisions and create a home that feels like YOU.